-Categorizations such as Gardner's are helpful to point out all the different aspects of intelligence-you may recognize aspects of yourself that you hadn't thought about before.
+Categorizations such as Gardner's are helpful to point out all the different How do you learn best? aspects of intelligence-you may recognize aspects of yourself that you hadn't thought about before.
 The important thing to recognize is that these differences mean that some ways of learning are more effective for you, and others less so.
 And these differences aren't necessarily cast in stone; for instance, you may find that practicing the techniques in this book changes the effectiveness of different ways of learning for you.